-Some choose only one because of budget limits, or a lack of time or resources.
-Yet there’s a bigger reason: most people have written off one of these tactics as ineffective.
+Some choose only one because of budget limits, a lack of time or of resources.
+Yet there’s a bigger reason: many people have written off one of these tactics as ineffective.

-Knowing the statistics may change your mind.
-In fact, acting on these facts can open up great opportunities for you.
+Knowing the statistics might change your mind.
+On top of that, acting on these facts can open up great opportunities for you.

-One DMA study shows it costs $22.50 to acquire a customer with email, while direct mail costs $43.90 to gain a customer.
-This looks like it’s twice as expensive to use direct mail to get new clients.
-However, there is more you should consider.
+One DMA study shows it costs an average of $22.50 to acquire a customer with email, while direct mail costs $43.90.
+This makes it look like it’s twice as expensive to use direct mail to get new clients.
+However, there are other considerations.
 The study also reveals that 4.4% of people respond to direct mail while only 0.12% respond to emails.

-A Royal Mail Research Report indicates your success with either will depend on what you are sending.
-According to their study, twice as many people prefer direct mail for brochures, catalogs, welcome packs, bills and statements.
+A Royal Mail Research Report indicates that your success with either email or direct mail will depend on what you’re sending.
+According to their study, twice as many people prefer direct mail for things such as brochures, catalogs, welcome packs, bills, and statements.

-Email and direct mail are nearly equal for sending reminders, issues and complaints.
-However, consumers strongly prefer email for receiving info about new companies, getting a list of products and services, or for confirmation messages, news and updates.
+Email and direct mail are equally effective for sending reminders, issues, and complaints.
+However, consumers prefer email for receiving info about new companies, getting a list of products and services, or for confirmation messages, news, and updates.

-Of the 2,375 people surveyed, people want emails for whatever is quick, informal and spontaneous.
-What they said about direct mail is also very revealing.
-They associate direct mail pieces with items that are official, formal, reliable, important and personal.
+Of the 2,375 people surveyed, people want emails for whatever is quick, informal, and spontaneous.
+They associate direct mail pieces with items that are official, formal, reliable, important, and personal.

 Why should you consider using email along with direct mail for list building?

-Royal Mail Research indicates that 65% of people, when given a choice, prefer to browse a catalog as well as online before they buy something.
-Can you use both?
-This study also shows that both methods used together will improve your brand awareness.
+Royal Mail Research indicates that 65% of people, when given a choice, prefer to browse a catalog and online before they buy something.
+Can you give customers both?
+This study shows that using both methods together will improve your brand awareness.

 Direct mail vs email marketing for personalization

-The important thing is that you personalize your messages.
-McKinsey & Company says: “Our research shows that 71 percent of consumers expect companies to deliver personalized interactions.
-And 76 percent get frustrated when this doesn’t happen.
+The important thing on any channel is that you personalize your messages.
+McKinsey & Company says, “Our research shows that 71 percent of consumers expect companies to deliver personalized interactions.
+And 76 percent get frustrated when this doesn’t happen.”